-For the purpose of this guidance only, a "retrofit project" is defined broadly to include any technology, device, fuel, or system that when applied to an existing diesel engine achieves emission reductions beyond that currently required by EPA regulations at the time of its certification.
-Therefore, for those existing vehicles, engines, or equipment that will not have to comply with EPA's 2007/2010 heavy-duty on-road and 2008 nonroad standards, any additional emission reduction beyond the current regulation of these vehicle, engine, or equipment emission levels is considered a retrofit project.
+This guidance covers projects that include any technology, device, fuel, or system that, when applied to an existing diesel engine or vehicle, achieves emission reductions beyond that required by EPA regulations at the time of the engine's certification.
+This guidance also covers projects that include early replacement of existing vehicles or equipment with vehicles or equipment that achieve emission reductions beyond that required by EPA regulations at the time of the original engine's certification.
+Therefore, for those existing vehicles, engines, or equipment that will not have to comply with EPA's 2007/2010 heavy-duty onroad and 2008 nonroad standards, any additional emission reduction beyond the regulation of these vehicle, engine, or equipment emission levels is considered a benefit of a project.
 These technologies may include, but are not limited to, the following:

-• EPA "verified" emission control technologies (for example, oxidation catalysts and PM filters and upgrade kits5)
+- EPA "verified" emission control technologies (for example, diesel oxidation catalysts and PM filters and upgrade kits); - California's Air Resources Board (CARB) "verified" emission control technologies (see paragraph below); and